0glabs/0g-doc/docs/build-with-0g/compute-network/fine-tuning-provider.md

   - **trainingScript:** Specifies the path to the training script within the container.
 Fine-tuning will be executed using the command `python <trainingScript>`.
   - **description:** A concise overview of the model, highlighting its key features and capabilities.
   - **tokenizer:** The root hash of the tokenizer files used for dataset processing.
 This value is obtained after uploading the tokenizer files to 0G storage.
   - **usageFile:** The ZIP file (referenced by its name, not the full path) contains detailed usage information for this model, including training configuration examples, build specifications, or sample datasets.
-Make sure the file is located under the `fine-tuning/execution/models` directory.
+Make sure the file is located under the `fine-tuning/execution/models` directory, or the corresponding mount path if using a Docker container.

 ## Build the TDX Guest Image